Representation and character theory of finite categorical groups: Projective 2-representations

 for each $g \in G$, and the collection of isomorphisms

 defined in terms of string diagrams

 for each $g, h \in G$.
-That the $\beta_{g,h}$ are isomorphisms is a consequence of Theorem \ref{thm:char;rep;twdd}. \end{definition} We note that the definitions in \cite{rct2c} and \cite{bphd} are the special case $\alpha = 1$, although they look a bit different at first sight.
+That the $\beta_{g,h}$ are isomorphisms is a consequence of Theorem \ref{thm:char;rep;twdd}. \end{definition} We note that the definitions in \cite{GK:Representation_and_character_theory} and \cite{Bartlett:Unitary_2_representations} are the special case $\alpha = 1$, although they look a bit different at first sight.
 There are several thinkable generalisations of those definitions.
-Why this choice is the one that makes the theory work will become more intuitive in Section \ref{sec:inertia}. \begin{definition}[{\cite[Definition 4.12]{rct2c}}] Let $\varrho$ be a projective 2-representation of a finite group $G$ on a $\C$-linear 2-category.
-If $g, h \in G$ is a pair of commuting elements, then $\beta_{g,h}$ is an automorphism of $X(g)$.
+This definition was chosen based on the discussion in Section \ref{sec:inertia}. \begin{definition}[{\cite[Definition 4.12]{GK:Representation_and_character_theory}}] Let $\varrho$ be a projective 2-representation of a finite group $G$ on a $\C$-linear 2-category.
+If $g, h \in G$ is a pair of commuting elements, then $\beta_{g,h}$ is an automorphism of $X_\varrho(g)$.
 Assuming $\beta_{g,h}$ to be of trace class, we have the \emph{joint trace} of $g$ and $h$,

-If the joint trace is defined for all commuting $g, h \in G$, we refer to $\chi$ as the {\em 2-character} of $\varrho$. \end{definition} \begin{example} As in \cite[\S 5.1]{rct2c}, let us consider the categorical character and 2-character of the projective 2-representation defined in Example \ref{ex:trivp2rep}.
+If the joint trace is defined for all commuting $g, h \in G$, we refer to $\chi_\varrho$ as the {\em 2-character} of $\varrho$. \end{definition} \begin{example} As in \cite[\S 5.1]{GK:Representation_and_character_theory}, let us consider the categorical character and 2-character of the projective 2-representation defined in Example \ref{ex:trivp2rep}.
 For $g \in G$, we have

 Let $g, h \in G$ be commuting elements.
-Then it follows from Definition \ref{def:character} that the joint trace $\chi(g,h)$ is given by multiplication by
+Then it follows from Definition \ref{def:character} that the joint trace $\chi_\varrho(g,h)$ is given by multiplication by the transgression of $\theta$

 \end{example}

 We now present our main result.